CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 With `skip_upperifaces=1`, you have to explicitly execute `ifup` on the upper interfaces.
 In this case, you will have to run `ifup br100` after an `ifup bond1` to add bond1 back to bridge br100.

 {{%notice note%}}
-Although specifying a subinterface like swp1.100 and then running `ifup swp1.100` results in the automatic creation of the swp1 interface in the kernel, consider also specifying the parent interface swp1.
+If you specify a subinterface, such as swp1.100, then run `ifup swp1.100`, the swp1 interface is created automatically in the kernel.
+Consider also specifying the parent interface swp1.
 A parent interface is one where any physical layer configuration can reside, such as `link-speed 1000` or `link-duplex full`.
-If you only create swp1.100 and not swp1, then you cannot run `ifup swp1` because you did not specify it.
+If you create only swp1.100 and not swp1, you cannot run `ifup swp1`.
 {{%/notice%}}

 ## Interface IP Addresses